 For example, consider an MVC application that indicates store locations in the URL as the result of a city location search, such as the following sample URL:

 Based on this URL, AppDynamics registers a business transaction named /Bellevue.
 Each search result with a unique city would similarly generate a unique business transaction.

 Alternatively, you can configure the agent to identify transactions by the area, Controller, or action name.
 After you configure the agent to name transactions by Controller and action, the agent identifies the business transaction based on the Controller and action name, in this case, Search/Results.

 In this example, the new business transaction combines search requests for all cities into one transaction, resulting in a more logical unit for measuring application performance.

 Similarly, if your application uses areas to logically group Controllers, you can configure the use of area name in the business transaction.

-For background information on ASP.NET Routing, see the following Microsoft Developer Network article: msdn.microsoft.com/en-us/library/cc668201.aspx
+For background information on ASP.NET Routing, see this Microsoft Developer Network article: msdn.microsoft.com/en-us/library/cc668201.aspx

-Configure custom MVC transaction naming using node properties, as follows.
-The node property works for MVC 3, MVC 4 and WebAPI transactions.
+The node property supports: MVC 3, MVC 4, and WebAPI transactions.

-- To name business transactions using the Area/Controller values, register the
+To name business transactions using the Controller and Action values

-After changing any transaction naming configuration, and once traffic to the previously registered business transactions terminates, you can delete the old business transactions.
+After you modify any transaction naming configuration, and traffic to the previously registered business transactions terminates, you can delete the old business transactions.